-In all cases, the Reviewing Officer will notify the employee in writing of the outcome of the Review, including any recommendations, within 5 working days, along with the right to appeal as appropriate.
+In all cases, the Reviewing Officer will notify the employee in writing of the outcome of the Review, including any recommendations, within 5 working days (excluding school closure periods), along with the right to appeal as appropriate.

 Review Period

 The line manager must continue to monitor the employee's performance during the Review Period and ensure that any support and training agreed is provided.